ehmicky/gulp-execa/docs/API.md

 ```

 Each file in the stream will spawn a separate process.
 This can consume lots of
-resources, so you should only use this method when there are no alternatives
+resources so you should only use this method when there are no alternatives such
-such as:
+as:

 - firing a command programmatically instead of spawning a child process
 - passing several files, a directory or a globbing pattern as arguments to the